SoftwareAG/c8y-docs/src/documents/guides/users-guide/overview.html.md

 Afterwards, if your credentials are correct, verification code will be sent to your phone number via SMS.

-> Note that, to use TFA, a valid phone number is required!
+> Note that, to use TFA, a valid phone number must be stored in the property "Telephone" of the user settings!

 ![smscode](/guides/users-guide/smscode.png)